rackerlabs/support-how-to/content/rpc-openstack/apache-hadoop-on-rackspace-private-cloud.md

 OpenStack is an open cloud standard and implementation that can be used to build both public and private clouds.
-A private cloud is an on-demand and scalable server environment reserved for your data alone, whether you host it in your datacenter, Rackspace's or any third party's.
+A private cloud is an on-demand and scalable server environment reserved for your data alone and can be hosted in a private, a Rackspace or a third party data center.
-Private cloud is intended for companies who want to host the servers themselves for security and compliancy requirements and any other reasons they may have.
+Private clouds are intended for companies who want to host the servers themselves for many reasons, including security and compliance requirements.

-The attraction of using a free and open source cloud operating system without the worry of vendor lock-in has already led several companies to power their public and private clouds with OpenStack.
+The attraction of using a free and open-source cloud operating system, without the worry of vendor lock-in, has already led several companies to power their public and private clouds with OpenStack.

 ### Rackspace Private Cloud Software Powered by OpenStack

 [Rackspace Private Cloud
-Software](http://www.rackspace.com/cloud/private/) (RPCS) is a free and open source software that can be utilized to launch a cloud powered by OpenStack.
+Software](http://www.rackspace.com/cloud/private/) (RPCS) is a free and open-source software that can be used to launch a cloud powered by OpenStack.
 RPCS provides the same cloud platform that powers Rackspace's public cloud, the largest open cloud deployment in the world.